-It's normal to feel down once in a while, but if you're sad most of the time and it affects your daily life, you may have depression.
-It's a condition you can treat with medicine, talking to a therapist, or changes to your lifestyle.
+It's normal to feel down once in a while, but if you're sad most of the time and it affects your daily life, you may have clinical depression.
+It's a condition you can treat with medicine, talking to a therapist, and changes to your lifestyle.

 Whatever the cause, your first step is to let your doctor know how you're feeling.
 She may refer you to a mental health specialist to help figure out the type of depression you have.
 This diagnosis is important in deciding the right treatment for you.

 You may hear your doctor call this "major depressive disorder."
 You might have this type if you feel depressed most of the time for most days of the week.

 - Loss of interest or pleasure in your activities

 - Weight loss or gain